MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Remove-PSSession.md

 ```

 This function deletes all of the PSSessions in the current session.
-After you add this function to your Windows Powershell profile, to delete all sessions, just type "endpss".
+After you add this function to your Windows PowerShell profile, to delete all sessions, just type "endpss".

 ## PARAMETERS